Skip to main content

 An active Katalon Studio Enterprise license

 We also offer a sample project for you to try out.
-You can clone or download this sample project from our GitHub repository: Self-healing sample project.
+You can clone or download this sample project from our GitHub repository: Self-healing sample project

-Learn more with our Katalon Academy course: Self-Healing Mechanism in Test Automation.
+Learn more with our Katalon Academy course: Self-Healing Mechanism in Test Automation

-Self-healing mechanism
+Self-healing mechanisms

-When the test execution is over, Katalon Studio suggests replacing the broken locator with the locator that found the object.
 Unless Katalon Studio can find the target object, depending on the failure handling option that you have designed, the test execution may stop or keep going.
 To learn more about the failure handling options, see Failure Handling.

 Note: